 In the third scene, the siblings find the old trunk filled with costumes and For Peter Pan on Her 70th Birthday becomes Peter Pan, with John, Michael and Wendy playing their original roles and Jim becoming Captain Hook.
 Ann plays Peter Pan and takes the three siblings off to Neverland.
 Fortunately, it’s an abbreviated version of Peter Pan—if it was a children’s theater production, you’d be hoping that the kid you brought finds something to like about it.

 For Peter Pan on Her 70th Birthday ultimately fails to enchant because there’s not much original in the family scenes and the Neverland scene is clunky.
 The underlying theme of not wanting to grow up (like Peter Pan) can be read as not wanting to die.
 Your parents’ deaths also mean you now have to be the grownup.
 But Sarah Ruhl’s talent with dialogue and Thebus’s direction can’t manage to invigorate this play.

 Ruhl’s plays have frequently been produced in Chicago (The Clean House; Dead Man’s Cell Phone; Passion Play; In the Next Room, or the vibrator play, among others).
 For Peter Pan premiered at Actors Theatre of Louisville’s Humana Festival and was staged at Berkeley Rep last summer.

-For Peter Pan on Her 70th Birthday continues by Shattered Globe Theatre, at Theater Wit, 1229 W. Belmont, through May 20.
+For Peter Pan on Her 70th Birthday has been extended and continues by Shattered Globe Theatre, at Theater Wit, 1229 W. Belmont, through May 27.
 Buy tickets for performances Thursday-Sunday for $35 or call the box office at 773-975-8150.